About the Artist

 In 2019, Ms. Jensen returned to the Boston Opera Collaborative to make her second role debut with the company as Donna Anna in their production of Don Giovanni, and appeared as a guest artist in concert at the Saugatuck Center for the Arts.
 She was selected as a finalist for the 2018 McCammon Voice Competition in Fort Worth, Texas.

 In fall 2017, Ms. Jensen joined Sarasota Opera as an Apprentice Artist and made her debut with the company during its winter season, performing under the batons of Maestro Victor DeRenzi and Maestro David Neely.
 She was previously a Studio Artist at Chautauqua Opera, where, in 2016, she sang the role of 2nd Soprano in Missy Mazzoli’s Song from the Uproar and covered Annina in La Traviata with Maestro Steven Osgood.
 She returned the following season to cover the role of Soprano 2 in Hydrogen Jukebox.

-In the 2015–2016 season, Ms. Jensen made her company debut with Boston Opera Collaborative as Marguerite in Faust and also performed the role of Science in the company’s world premiere of Gilda Lyon’s A New Kind of Fallout.
+In the 2015–2016 season, Ms. Jensen made her company debut with Boston Opera Collaborative as Marguerite in Faust.
+During the summer, she performed the role of Science in the Pittsburgh SummerFest’s world premiere of Gilda Lyon’s A New Kind of Fallout.

 Previous roles include Blanche in Dialogues of the Carmelites, Foreign Woman in The Consul, Suzel in L’amico Fritz, Governess in The Turn of the Screw, and Tiny in Paul Bunyan.
 Other engagements have included selections as Ilia in Idomeneo, Mimì in La Bohème, Fiordiligi in Così fan tutte, Zdenka in Arabella, Alma in Summer and Smoke, and Pamina in Die Zauberflöte.